LED grow lights are on top of the world.

 But those disadvantages are rapidly disappearing, as manufacturers are making their lights more efficient and cheaper.
 Before long, there will be nothing that HID lighting (or other forms of lighting) can do better.

-Let’s take a look at the main pros and cons of LED plant lights.
+Let’s take a look at the main pros and cons of LED grow lights.

 These are the biggest pros of using light-emitting diode technology to light your plants.